ccg-v/cpp_modules/cpp_02/ex00/README.md

 In this scenario, we:
 1. Access the `operator=` function of the `p1` object using the dot operator (.).
 2. Pass `p1` itself as the argument to the `operator=`.
 This triggers the copy assignment functionality, but within the context of the `p1` object.

+When a copy assignment operator is not explicitly defined, the compiler provides a default one.
+This default operator tipically performs a **shallow copy**, meaning it copies the values of the member variables of the source object to the corresponding member variables of the target object.
+For simple classes with primitive data types (like `int`, `double`) this shallow copy might be sufficient.
+However, the default copy assignment operator might not be suitable in some scenarios.
+For example:
+* If your class has pointers to dynamically allocated memory, a shallow copy would only copy the pointer value, not the actual data it points to.
+This can lead to memory leaks or dangling pointers.
+* You might have specific logic for copying resources associated with the class that the default operator wouldn't handle.
+Instead, the overload operator allows you to customize the copying behavior for the class, you can perform a **deep copy** (copying any dynamically allocated memory) or implement other logic as needed.